Promptly-Technologies-LLC/dir-diary/README.md

 ## To-do

+- [ ] Make sure long-context fallback logic is working as intended
 - [ ] Add project-level tech stack summarization
 - [ ] Add module-level generation of usage instructions
 - [ ] Add support for LLMs other than OpenAI's chat models